Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

 \subsection{W-colored stranded graphs}

-It has been discussed in length that the contraction of an edge in a tensor colored graph yields another type of graph for which neither the color (Definition \ref{def:colbi}) nor the tensor axioms (Definition \ref{def:tens}) apply \cite{Gurau:2009tz}.
-In order to define the topological polynomial and circumvent such an odd feature of tensor graphs, some proposals have been made to redefine the notion of contraction of an edge or redefine subgraphs for which the contraction applies \cite{Gurau:2009tz,Tanasa:2010me}.
+It has been discussed earlier that the contraction of a stranded edge in a colored tensor graph yields another type of graph for which neither proper edge coloring, nor the tensor axioms (Definition \ref{def:tens}) apply.
+In order to circumvent such an odd feature of tensor graphs and thereby find polynomial invariants on these structure, some proposals have been made to redefine the notion of contraction of an edge or redefine subgraphs for which the contraction applies \cite{Gurau:2009tz,Tanasa:2010me}.
+In the following, we use a different scheme.

 Using Definition \ref{def:constran}, we can now contract any rank $D$ edge provided the fact that we are working in the extended framework of stranded graphs.
-This definition therefore applies to a colored tensor graph.
-Our task is to characterize the new class of stranded graph obtained after an edge contraction of a colored tensor graph.
-From now on edge contraction means always soft edge contraction in the sense Definition \ref{def:constran}.
+This definition therefore applies to a HEcTG.
+From now on, edge contraction means always stranded edge contraction in the sense Definition \ref{def:constran}.

-The contraction of an edge $e$ in a rank $D$ colored tensor graph $\cG$ (possibly with flags) yields a rank $D$ stranded graph $\cG/e$ obtained from $\cG$ by the procedure described in Definition \ref{def:constran} and respecting the coloring.
-By respecting the coloring, we understand that edges which are not contracted keep their color and all strands keep their color pair.
-For a rank $D$ colored tensor graph, it is straightforward to see that any edge contraction in $\cG$ brings in $\cG/e$ a vertex possessing at least two pre-flags of the same color (see an example in $D=3$ in Figure \ref{fig:contens}).
-This breaks the color axiom on vertices since it allows that edges with the same color to be branched on the same vertex.
-But still in $\cG/e$ there is a color structure defined in a sense weaker than Definition \ref{def:colbi}.
-Such a colored structure is mainly based on the feature that any edge contraction preserves strands and their color pair.

-In the following, we first spell out the object of interest as defined by the result of the contraction of a rank $D$ colored tensor graph.
-Then we find a characterization of it.

-\begin{definition}[Rank $D$ w-colored graph I] A rank $D$ weakly colored or w-colored graph is the equivalence class (up to trivial discs) of a rank $D$ stranded graph obtained by successive edge contractions of some rank $D$ colored tensor graph. \end{definition}
+\begin{definition}[Rank $D$ w-colored graph] A \emph{rank $D$ weakly colored} or \emph{w-colored graph} is a rank $D$ HESG obtained by zero or more, successive stranded edge contractions of some rank $D$ HEcTG. \end{definition}